 Find the ad specs for all major ad platforms

-The fact that you can target all of these properties from the same platform and utilize machine learning to display your best performing ads, helps cut down on time needed to manually test ad combinations and deliver more successful results.
+You can target all of these properties from the same platform and utilize machine learning to display your best performing ads.
+It helps cut down on time needed to test ad combinations and deliver more successful results manually.

 UAC ads aren’t the only ad type you should be using, though.
-There are many others you can utilize to advertise your mobile app including Facebook, Instagram, Twitter, and more.
+You can utilize many others to advertise your mobile app, including Facebook, Instagram, Twitter, and more.

 If you’re struggling to choose the right ones for your business, Instapage’s free guide, “A Reference Guide for All Digital Advertising Formats,” will help get you started.
 The guide covers all of the major platforms and the specific ad specs to use for each.